 By every external measure, things were going well.
 But internally I felt disconnected – emotionally, physically, in ways that don't show up anywhere visible.
 So I did what you're supposed to do.
 Journaling, movement, showing up for the small things.
 Building structure, doing the work.
 And it helped – more than I expected, honestly.
 In fact, those years gave me things I couldn't have found any other way.

 But there's a difference between stabilizing your life and actually feeling alive inside it.
-That year also brought news I hadn't prepared for – things that remind you, without asking, how short and unpredictable life actually is.
+That year also brought news and experiences I hadn't prepared for – things that remind you, without asking, how short and unpredictable life actually is.
 Something was still missing.
 I just didn't know what to call it yet.

 Then, almost randomly, I picked up a paintbrush.